Skip to Main Content

 Svineyard/Shutterstock

 From first dates to job interviews, first impressions matter.
 And when it comes to selling your home, that initial glimpse of its exterior is a big deal.
-In fact, according to a University of Texas at Arlington study published in The Journal of Real Estate Finance and Economics, curb appeal can account for up to 7 percent of a home’s value.
 So it’s important to put your home’s best face forward.

-Curb appeal is the way your home looks from the outside, and how attractive it is to anyone who passes by.
-To assess your home’s curb appeal, look at the front of your home and take it in from the perspective of someone seeing it for the first time.
-The color and condition of the exterior, the landscaping and the overall maintenance of the property all contribute to its curb appeal.
+Curb appeal is the way your home looks from the outside — and more importantly, how attractive it is to anyone who passes by.
+The color and condition of the exterior, the landscaping and the overall maintenance of a property all contribute to its curb appeal.

 This crucial first impression has a big impact when you list your home for sale.
 “Curb appeal is probably one of the most important and effective tools in selling a home,” says Yawar Charlie, a Los Angeles–based agent with luxury brokerage the Aaron Kirman Group.

-Improving your home’s curb appeal can help you bring in the buyers and get top dollar for your sale — especially if you sell during the peak spring/summer season.
-Here are eight tips to try:
+Improving your home’s appeal can help you bring in the buyers and get top dollar for your sale — especially if you’re selling during the peak spring/summer season.
+Here are eight pro curb appeal tips to try:

 A dingy exterior can make your home unappealing to potential buyers before they even step inside.
-One of the best ways to refresh it is with a new coat of paint: “A full exterior paint job can go a long way, especially if the paint has faded or is chipping,” says Reese Stewart, a Realtor with RE/MAX Properties SW in Orlando, Florida.
+One of the best ways to refresh it is with a new coat of paint: “A full exterior paint job can go a long way, especially if the paint has faded or is chipping,” says Reese Stewart, a Realtor with IAD Florida in Orlando.
 “While this can be costly, it can make all the difference.”

-Even freshening up outside entryways with new paint can have an impact.
-Zillow’s 2023 paint color analysis found that buyers would offer more than $3,300 less for a home with a bland cement-gray front door than one with a bold black front door.
+Even freshening up just the entryway with new paint can have an impact.
+Zillow data indicates that black is the front-door color associated with the highest resale price: A classic black front door can increase offer prices by more than $6,000, its data shows.
+(The color to avoid?
+Gray.)
 “Painting just the front door or the garages can help spruce up the entry point, since it’s one of the first things potential buyers see,” says Stewart.

-Cost: Between $112 and $205, according to Fixr.
-But most homeowners can probably do it themselves for less.
+Average cost: Between $112 and $205, according to Fixr.
+But most homeowners could probably do it themselves for less.

 3. Clean the windows

-If a potential buyer is put off by filthy windows, they may not want to see what sits inside them, even if the interior of your home is actually well taken care of.
+If a potential buyer is put off by dirty windows, they may not want to bother seeing what’s inside them, even if the interior of your home is lovely.
 “Giving windows a good scrubbing is an easy and inexpensive way to give your home that sparkling look,” says Stewart.

-Cost: Between $190 and $460 for professional window washers, per Fixr.
-But if you DIY, this project will cost you nothing but water, cleaning supplies and a little elbow grease.
+Average cost: Between $190 and $460 for professional window washers, per Fixr.
+But if you DIY, this project will cost you nothing but cleaning supplies and a little elbow grease.

 4. Refresh the landscaping

-Cost: Between $8,000 and $15,000 for a pro job, per Fixr.
-But if you have a rake and a lawn mower, you can spruce things up for almost nothing.
-Adding a few inexpensive pre-potted plants and flowers to the walkway or porch will also add color and pop to the entry area (and you can take them with you after you sell).
+Average cost: Between $8,000 and $15,000 for a from-scratch pro job, per Fixr.
+But if you have a rake and a lawn mower, you can spruce things up on your own for much, much less.

 For many houses, the driveway is front-and-center.
-And years of leaves, rain and snow can wreak havoc on its surface, especially if it’s concrete.
-“If your driveway is discolored, get it power washed,” Charlie says.
+And years of leaves, rain, snow and salt can wreak havoc on its surface, especially if it’s concrete.
+Power- or pressure-washing can clear things up.
+“If your driveway is discolored, get it power-washed,” Charlie says.
 If there are a lot of unsightly bumps, gouges and cracks, you might even want to spring for having it resurfaced.

-Cost: Between $180 and $240, per Fixr.
-If you want to do it yourself, you should be able to rent one from your local home-improvement store for less than $100 per day.
+Average cost: Between $180 and $240 to hire pros, per Fixr.
+If you want to do it yourself, you should be able to rent a power-washer from your local home-improvement store for less.

 6. Tidy up the lighting